Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-The first Korean priest, Andrew Kim Taegon, prompted by his faith in God and his love for the Christian people, found a way to make the difficult task of a missionary entry into Korea.
-However, just thirteen months after his ordination he was put to death by the sword when he was just 25 years old and the holy oils of ordination were still fresh on his hands.
+The first Korean priest, Andrew Kim Taegon, found a way to make the difficult task of entering Korea as a missionary from Macau.
+Thirteen months after his ordination he was put to death by the sword when he was 25 years old.

-Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing in order to find new ways of introducing missionaries into Korea.
-Since the persecution of 1801, there had been no priest to care for the Christian community.
-Finally, they succeeded in opening a new chapter in the history of the extension of the Church in Korea with the arrival of a bishop and ten priests of the Paris Foreign Missions Society.
+Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing in order to find new ways of introducing missionaries into Korea and a bishop and ten priests from the Paris Foreign Missions Society arrived in the country for the first time since 1801.

-Among the martyrs honored were fifteen virgins, including the two sisters Agnes Kim Hyo-ju and Columba Kim Hyo-im who loved Jesus with undivided heart (I Cor.
-7:32–34).
+Among the martyrs honored were fifteen women, including the two sisters, Agnes Kim Hyo-ju and Columba Kim Hyo-im.
 These women, in an era when Christian religious life was still unknown in Korea, lived in community and cared for the sick and the poor.
-Similarly, John Yi Kwang-hyol died a martyr's death after having lived a life of celibacy in consecrated service to the Church.
+John Yi Kwang-hyol died a martyr's death after having lived a life of celibacy in consecrated service to the Church.